 2. Relationship Education - what relationships really are?

 Sometimes couples need some education about the nature and developmental stages of relationships.
 It’s amazing how little people know about one of the most talked about subjects:

-- Hallmark delusion – relationships are like children - they have developmental stages and each stage presents it’s set of challenges and learning opportunities that, once overcome, create deeper intimacy and stronger bond.
+- Hallmark delusion – relationships are like children - they have developmental stages and each stage presents its set of challenges and learning opportunities that, once overcome, create deeper intimacy and stronger bond.
 For example, after our favorite sweet and romantic honeymoon stage of the relationship inevitably comes a stage of conflict and power struggle.
 Many couples freak out, thinking that something went terribly wrong, while in actuality this was totally predictable.
-To learn more about Developmental stages of love check out my blog.
+To learn more about the Developmental stages of love check out my blog.

 3. Process of Therapy - what therapy really is?